ejm714/scipy_proceedings/papers/emily_dorne/main.md

     <th>Explanation</th>
   </tr>
   <tr>
-    <td>Filter points farther than 550m from a water body</td>
-    <td>A small amount of noise in the competition dataset was caused by a combination of human error, GPS device error, or a lack of adequate precision in recorded latitude and longitude.
-Excluding points that are farther than 500m from a water body helps ensure that the model learns from real-world environmental characteristics of cyanobacteria blooms rather than patterns in human error (see below for additional details).</td>
-  </tr>
-  <tr>
     <td>Use Sentinel-2 as the sole satellite source</td>
     <td>Landsat data primarily only added value for the time period prior to July 2015, when Sentinel-2 data became available.
 Most applications of CyFi will be forward looking, meaning Sentinel-2 data will be available.
 The slowest part of the prediction process is downloading satellite data, imposing a significant efficiency cost for incorporating Landsat as a second source.
 To rely only on Sentinel-2, any samples prior to the launch of Sentinel-2 were removed from the training and evaluation sets.
+Applying this filter decreased the train set size from 17,060 to 11,299 and the test set size from 6,510 to 4,938.</td>
+  </tr>
+  <tr>
+    <td>Filter points farther than 550m from a water body</td>
-This decreased the train set size from 11,299 to 8,979, and the test set size from 4,938 to 4,035.</td>
+    <td>A small amount of noise in the competition dataset was caused by a combination of human error, GPS device error, or a lack of adequate precision in recorded latitude and longitude.
+Excluding points that are farther than 500m from a water body helps ensure that the model learns from real-world environmental characteristics of cyanobacteria blooms rather than patterns in human error (see below for additional details).
+Applying this filter decreased the train set size from 11,299 to 8,979, and the test set size from 4,938 to 4,035</td>
   </tr>
   <tr>
     <td>Exclude climate and elevation features</td>